Altaf Hossain (politician)

 Altaf Hossain (c.
-1934-3 May 2009) Bangladesh Nationalist Party politician.
+1934-3 May 2009) was a Bangladesh Nationalist Party politician.
 He was elected a member of parliament from Bagerhat-4 in 1986.

 Early life

 Altaf Hossain was born in about 1934 in Bagerhat District.

 Career

 Altaf Hossain was a lawyer.
-He served as Union Parishad Chairman for a long time and Morelganj Upazila Chairman.
-In 1962, he was elected a member of the then East Pakistan Provincial Council and appointed Parliamentary Secretary. he was elected to parliament from Bagerhat-4 as a Jatiya Party candidate in 1986 Bangladeshi general election.
-After that he joined BNP and was nominated as a member of the central committee.
+He served as union parishad chairman for a long time and as Morelganj Upazila chairman.
+In 1962, he was elected a member of the then East Pakistan Provincial Council and appointed parliamentary secretary. he was elected to parliament from Bagerhat-4 as a Jatiya Party candidate in the 1986 Bangladeshi general election.
+After that he joined the BNP and was nominated as a member of the central committee.

 He was defeated from Bagerhat-4 constituency on 12 June 1996 on the nomination of Bangladesh Nationalist Party.

 Death

 Altaf Hossain died on 3 May 2009 while undergoing treatment at Bangladesh Medical College and Hospital.